jlreedNIC/Dread/Assets/src/Jordan/README.md

 ## To Use

 - Place prefab as a child of your player gameobject in the orientation you choose
-- Weapon will detect when the default fire button is pressed
+- Place the weapon 'fire' controls in your player input script
+- When Fire() is called:
   - It will trigger a bullet to be spawned by the ammo manager
   - Bullet will then have force applied to move in the direction of the fire point
 - Bullet will apply damage if able, and be destroyed upon collision